 Potential High Impact Outage List: List of outages that will be posted if they are submitted after the 90 day timeline and are found to have an economic impact and are not coordinated by the submitter to mitigate the economic impact.

 90 Day Outage Screening Criteria: Criteria defined by ERCOT and reviewed by a potential working group that defines what kind of outages may be identified as Potential high Impact Outages.
 Criteria may include characteristics such as Weather Zone/Load Zone, Equipment Type, Voltage Level, Outage Length

+LODF: Line Outage Distribution Factor

 Purpose & Scope